 If I were to write a love letter to a city – it has to be this.
 Lisbon Portugal was unbelievably awesome.
 We enjoyed amazing weather, food plus tons of history and sightseeing.
 Our 3 days in Lisbon itinerary had the perfect ingredients for a great vacation.

-In this Lisbon 3 day itinerary, we have also incorporated a day trip to Sintra and Cascais – located less than an hour away from the city.
-We have also included helpful travel tips so that you can enjoy your 3 day Lisbon itinerary extravaganza.
+We have also incorporated a day trip to Sintra and Cascais – located less than an hour away from the city, as part of the Lisbon 3 day itinerary.
+We have also included helpful travel tips so that you can enjoy your time in this amazing city.

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 Lisbon is the capital city of Portugal.
 A southern European country, Portugal’s sea discoveries are what we study in our history classes.
 Vasco da Gama’s sea route to India and opening up of the sub-continent is actually one of the first lessons in modern world history.

 So much had happened in India and Portugal since then.
 But somehow after the glorious sea discoveries, Portugal was almost muted throughout the major world wars or United Nations formation.

 Luckily, Cristiano Rolando and beaches still had Portugal collecting the limelight.
 But let me tell you, this little nugget of a country is BEAUTIFUL and so very resilient.
 And Lisbon’s proud history just melted my heart.
 We will be visiting Portugal again.
 Soon.